MadsenAMS/MadsenAMS/Readme.md

 ## About Me

-I've been fiddling with programming for a long time now as a hobby, and I've recently decided to jump head-first into programming.
+I've been fiddling with programming for a long time now as a hobby, and I've recently decided to jump head-first into coding.

 I've been working with a couple of designers (<a href = "https://www.zencapybara.com">the ZenCapybara team</a>) in a small <a href="https://github.com/ZenCapybara/MidasBankClerk">game project</a> using Unity and C#.
-The project is still ongoing, and might be ready for beta testing early next year.
+The project is still ongoing, and might be ready for beta testing early this year.

 Meanwhile I've been studying like there's no tomorrow.
 An update on how that's going:

-### Study Plans for C# (Quite Proud of This One)

-- :x: SOLID principles applied to C#
-- :point_right: *(Study in Progress)* MVC using Asp .Net Core and Entity FrameWork
+### Progress in C#

 - :heavy_check_mark: Refactoring and Clean Code techniques in C# (thanks uncle Bob!!!)
 - :heavy_check_mark: Unit testing on C# using  xUnit
 - :heavy_check_mark: Programming in .Net with Visual Studio